QubesOS/qubes-core-admin/doc/qvm-tools/qvm-firewall.rst

 -Y SET_YUM_PROXY, --yum-proxy=SET_YUM_PROXY
     Set access to Qubes yum proxy (allow/deny).
-    *Note:* if set to "deny", access will be rejected even if policy set to "allow" -n, --numeric
+    *Note:* if set to "deny", access will be rejected even if policy set to "allow" -r, --reload
+    Reload firewall (implied by any change action)
+-n, --numeric
-    Display port numbers instead of services (makes sense only with --list)
+    Display port numbers instead of services (makes sense only with --list) --force-root
+    Force to run, even with root privileges

 AUTHORS
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>